norwytch/pitwaller/README.md

 The OOD stack is substrate-agnostic: everything downstream of `Embedder` works on whatever features you feed it.
 The main choice is which representation you measure novelty in:

 - **The model's own task features** (`EffNetB4Embedder` for images, an MLP's last hidden layer for tabular) measure novelty relative to what the model attends to.
 Good for gating this model's competence ("is this input outside what my classifier handles?").
 But they're tuned to the training labels and collapse whatever was irrelevant to the task, so novelty along those collapsed axes maps into existing clusters and goes undetected.
-- **Foundation features** (`CLIPEmbedder` or DINOv2 for images, `SentenceTransformerEmbedder` for text) carry broad semantic content, so they're stronger for detecting genuinely novel content (near-OOD / open-set / new categories).
-They also characterise *what* is novel, not just flag that something is.
+- **Foundation features** (`CLIPEmbedder` or DINOv2 for images, `SentenceTransformerEmbedder` for text) carry broad semantic content, so they're stronger for detecting novel content (near-OOD / open-set / new categories).
+They also characterise what is novel, not just flag that something is.

 Rule of thumb: gating one model's competence → its own features; cataloguing novel content (open-set / new categories) → a foundation embedding.
 For near-OOD novelty the representation matters more than the OOD score, so the substrate choice beats tuning kNN vs Isolation Forest.